Senior Quarterback Goes 6-of-7 on Game-Winning Drive

 Wyoming vs. New Mexico (AP - 11/19/11)

-2011: Burns began his true freshman season as a backup cornerback, but earned a starting spot in the fifth game of the season and started the final nine games of the year.
+2011: Burns began his true freshman season as a backup cornerback, but earned a starting spot over the final nine games of the year.
 He was named a First Team Freshman All-American by CBSSports.com and the Football Writers Association of America and Honorable Mention Freshman All-American by CollegeFootballNews.com.
 He also earned Honorable Mention All-Conference honors from the Mountain West.
 Burns led Wyoming in interceptions, with four, and ranked No. 2 in the Mountain West and No. 38 in the nation in interceptions.
 He had two interceptions versus Bowling Green, one at the goal line against TCU to stop a scoring drive and one at Colorado State to end the game.
 Burns concluded the regular season with 48 total tackles, 1.5 TFLs, one fumble recovery and four pass breakups.
 He tied for seventh in the MW in passes defended with eight.
 His best game came against Bowling Green -- two interceptions, one fumble recovery and six tackles.
-He had a season high nine tackles at Utah State.
-Burns recorded seven tackles and had one pass breakup at San Diego State, and he broke up a season-high three passes vs. UNLV.
+He had a season-high nine tackles at Utah State.
+Burns recorded seven tackles and had one pass breakup at San Diego State, and he broke up a season-high three passes versus UNLV.
 He was honored as the team's Freshman of the Year at the year-end awards banquet.